 Note: Each insulin vial is for single patient use only.

-how to mix short-acting and intermediate-acting insulin.
+See page 2 for how to mix short-acting and intermediate-acting insulin.

 how to draw insulin from a vial using a syringe.

 Other popular articles on diabetes care:

 Diabetes: How to Manage Blood Sugar Levels When You Fall Sick

 Diabetes Foot Care: 10 Steps to Healthy Feet